dbfl2026/db-work-samples/Systems/Relocation-Roadmaps-Showcase/README.md

 ## Why It Matters

-Relocation content is complex because it combines personal decision-making with information that changes often, including visas, healthcare access, tax exposure, banking, housing, residency rules, and local quality of life.
+Relocation content is hard to get right.
+It combines personal decision-making with information that changes often, including visas, healthcare access, tax exposure, banking, housing, residency rules, and local quality of life.

-The goal of this system is not to generate generic AI travel content.
-The goal is to create a controlled production workflow where AI helps organize, draft, review, and improve guide material while humans remain responsible for judgment, accuracy, and final publishing decisions.
+This system is not built to generate generic AI travel content.
+It is built to control the production process.
+AI helps organize, draft, review, and improve the material, but humans stay responsible for judgment, accuracy, and final publishing decisions.

 ## System Overview